usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 ## Policies and procedures for disseminating privacy and security alerts, advisories, and directives outside of the organization.

 Policies and procedures provide the details necessary to implement management and operational controls to disseminate privacy and security alerts, advisories, and directives about the IoT devices, and associated systems outside of the organization.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**